CP-like Symmetry with Discrete and Continuous Groups and CP Violation/Restoration: Introduction

 From a theoretical viewpoint, a generalized CP transformation is characterized by its action on the internal symmetry group $G$.
-Its action on $G$ is given by $u_{CP}:\, G \to CP\circ G \circ CP^{-1}$, and $u_{CP}$ must be an outer automorphism if the model is invariant under $G$ and CP \cite{Holthausen:2012dk, Grimus:1995zi}.
+Its action on $G$ is given by $u_{\textrm{CP}}:\, G \to CP^{-1}\circ G \circ CP$, and $u_{\textrm{CP}}$ must be an (outer) automorphism if the model is invariant under $G$ and CP \cite{Holthausen:2012dk, Grimus:1995zi}.
 This is a consistency condition for generalized CP transformation.
-As for a continuous symmetry it is known that most of semi-simple Lie algebras \footnote{The only exception is $\mathfrak{so}(8)$, which exhibit the triality.} have an outer automorphism of $\mathbb{Z}_2$ or trivial group, which corresponds to the charge conjugation CP transformation, and hence the physical CP is uniquely defined \cite{Grimus:1995zi}.
-By contrast, outer automorphisms of a discrete group have a more variety, e.g. ${\rm Out}(\Delta(54)) \cong S_4$ \cite{Trautner:2016ezn}.
-Thus in principle any of $\mathbb{Z}_2$ outer automorphisms can be a generalized CP transformation.
-Among them, proper CP transformation is defined to be a transformation which maps a complex representation to its complex conjugate representation.
-This type of automorphism is referred to as a class-inverting automorphism (CIA) \cite{Chen:2014tpa}.
-On the other hand, a general CP transformation which does not induce CIA is called a CP-like transformation.
-In fact, there are groups without CIA, which are referred to as the Type I group in \cite{Chen:2014tpa}.
+As for a continuous symmetry it is known that most of semi-simple Lie algebras\footnote{The only exception is $\mathfrak{so}(8)$, which exhibits the triality.} have an outer automorphism of $\mathbb{Z}_2$ or trivial group, which corresponds to the complex conjugation CP transformation, and hence the physical CP is uniquely defined up to inner automorphism \cite{Grimus:1995zi}.

+By contrast, outer automorphisms of a discrete group have a more variety, for example ${\rm Out}(\Delta(54)) \cong S_4$ \cite{Trautner:2016ezn}.
+Among them, proper CP transformation is defined to be a transformation which maps all complex representations to their own complex conjugate representations.
+It is referred to as a class-inverting automorphism (CIA) \cite{Chen:2014tpa}, which transforms $g\in G \to u_{\textrm{CP}}(g) = h \sim g^{-1}$.
+On the other hand, a general CP transformation associated with non-CIA is called a CP-like transformation.
+In fact, there are discrete groups without CIA, which are referred to as Type I groups in \cite{Chen:2014tpa}.
 Thus any of outer automorphisms of Type I group should correspond to a CP-like transformation.
-Since the CP-like transformation includes non-trivial interchanges of particles and antiparticles which are not related by complex conjugations, it has been shown that the physical CP symmetry is violated in models with a Type I symmetry group~\cite{Chen:2014tpa, Ratz:2016scn, Nilles:2018wex}.
+Since the CP-like transformation includes non-trivial interchanges of particles and other (anti)particles which are not related by complex conjugations, it has been shown that the physical CP symmetry is violated in models with a Type I symmetry group~\cite{Chen:2014tpa, Ratz:2016scn, Nilles:2018wex}.
 Despite its interesting property, phenomenological aspects of the CP-like symmetric models with a general symmetry group other than type I have not been investigated comprehensively so far.
 In addition, the dynamical origins of the CP-like symmetric models and its relation to the proper CP symmetry for general and continuous symmetry groups have not been carefully investigated in the previous works.